Aileen-Cacayorin/battleship/README.md

 ####Description

-Simple battleship game in the commandline against a computer.
+Simple battleship game in the command line against a computer.
 I built this as a fun exercise to practice object oriented programming in Ruby.
 Still in progress.

+####Next Steps:

+need method to quit game
+board spacing and turn timing
+need play again method
+refactor
+notify user that they can't fire at the same location twice notify if ship is sunk add tests

 ##Setup